Ever wondered how to sell on Amazon?

 Because the rep & I had a fair and pleasant email exchange over the whole shipping thing, believe it or not, I made a friend.
 I’m not kidding.

 And you know what’s really cool?
-As I update this blog post in December 2020, the rep and I are still in touch.
-We send happy holiday emails and he always checks in if I need more product.
-He is a really nice guy, super kind and professional.
+As I update this blog post in November of 2021, the rep and I are still in touch.
+We send happy holiday emails.
+He stopped asking if I need more product long ago.
+He is a really nice guy, super kind, and professional.
 He has become a real friend that I hope to meet one day in real life!
+I know how extra crazy that sounds, but the good vibes are real.

 So, How are the Journals Selling?